tuimedia/sfTwigPlugin/doc/01-Introduction.markdown

       view_class: sfTwig
       partial_view_class: sfTwig

+You should disable the default layout of `view.yml` in `config/` or `apps/frontend/config/`:

+    default:
+      has_layout:     false
+      layout:         null

+It can also be enabled only at the module level, by putting the files into `apps/application/yourmodule/config`.
+This is also useful to revert to `sfPHPView` (the default view class) for a particular module.

 Run the task `./symfony cache:clear` and you're done.
 All that is left now is to create new templates that use the `.html` extension.